DevExpress-Examples/maui-tab-page-get-started/CS/CreateTabItemsManually/Readme.md

 ## Create a New MAUI Application and Add a Tab Page

 Create a new .NET MAUI solution in Visual Studio 22 Preview.
-Refer to the following Microsoft documentation for more information on how to get started with .NET MAUI: [.NET Multi-platform App UI](https://docs.microsoft.com/en-gb/dotnet/maui/).
+Refer to the following Microsoft documentation for more information on how to get started with .NET MAUI: [.NET Multi-platform App UI](https://docs.microsoft.com/dotnet/maui/).

-Add the DevExpress Tab Page component to your solution as follows:
-1. Register https://nuget.devexpress.com/free/api as a package source in Visual Studio, if you are not an active DevExpress [Universal](https://www.devexpress.com/subscriptions/universal.xml) customer or have not yet registered our [free Xamarin UI controls](https://www.devexpress.com/xamarin/).
+Register https://nuget.devexpress.com/free/api as a package source in Visual Studio, if you are not an active DevExpress [Universal](https://www.devexpress.com/subscriptions/universal.xml) customer or have not yet registered our [free Xamarin UI controls](https://www.devexpress.com/xamarin/).

-2. Install the **DevExpress.Maui.Navigation** package from your NuGet feed.
+Install the **DevExpress.Maui.Navigation** package from your NuGet feed.

-In the *Startup.cs* file, register a handler for the TabPage class:
+In the *Startup.cs* file, register a handler for the [TabPage](http://docs.devexpress.com/MAUI/DevExpress.Maui.Navigation.TabPage) class:

 ```cs
 using Microsoft.Maui;